sonvirgo/flag-ship-VPN-app-ShadowRocket-256-TunnelsMux-HACK-4G-0limit-256Mbps/README.md

+## License

+This software is sold as a proprietary product.
+A license to use this software is granted only to those who have completed the payment process.
+For full license terms, please refer to the [Proprietary-License](./LICENSE) file.

 # TRANG WEB CHÍNH THỨC - OFFICIAL PORTAL Flag-Ship APP iOS iPhone HACK 4G VIETTEL 0 NỀN 256 LUỒNG (aka -> Tunnels) - ZL 0387554874
 ![image](https://github.com/user-attachments/assets/8401a6e1-f69a-42f6-a72c-fb023c816642)![image](https://github.com/user-attachments/assets/cbf279ef-71bb-439b-be90-432eb66d17eb)